 As mentioned above, presbyopia is a natural process and not a disease.
 It’s a result of the eyes aging and losing elasticity in the lenses.
 The stiffness makes it harder to restrict the lens, a movement necessary to focus on objects up close.

 In the beginning stages of presbyopia, you might notice the need to squint to read your text messages.
-Restaurant menus get blurrier and you start gravitating toward larger-text books.
+Restaurant menus get blurrier and you start gravitating toward large-text books.
 Eventually, even squinting proves unhelpful in seeing things up close.
 This is when most people see their eye doctor and get bifocals, glasses, contact lenses, or even surgery.
 However, there are more natural treatment options.
 They start by getting specific vitamins for presbyopia.

 Which Vitamins for Presbyopia Actually Work?